ebai101/aiodbx/README.md

 # aiodbx

-rough asynchronous implementation of the Dropbox HTTP API
+rough async Python implementation of the Dropbox HTTP API using aiohttp

 ## example program

-this program downloads three files
+this program downloads three files, changes them and uploads the changed files back to Dropbox.

 ```python
 import os